-The project works by sending books to African schools and libraries in rural areas then distributed to children in rural schools.
-The project if implemented successful will help improve literacy rates among children in Africa.
-It will also helped promote a love of reading and reading among children in Africa.
+The project sends books to African schools and libraries in rural areas.
+These books are then distributed to children in rural schools.
+The project has been successful in helping to improve literacy rates among children in Africa.
+It has also helped to promote a love of reading and promote a love of reading among children in Africa.

-With good work come different challenges.
-The project faces many, including the high cost of shipping books to Africa and lacking awareness in many African rural schools.
+With reasonable work come different challenges.
+The project faces many, including the high cost of shipping books to Africa and the lack of awareness in many African rural schools.
 One of the biggest challenges is the lack of infrastructure in many African countries.
-For example, in Nigeria, only 6% of schools have library facilities.
+For example, only 6% of schools in Nigeria have library facilities.
 This means that many children do not have access to books.
 Another challenge is the lack of qualified teachers.
 In Uganda, for example, only 42% of primary school teachers are eligible.
 Many children are not getting the quality education they deserve.

-The Short and Long Impact
+Short And Long Impact

-The future of the One Book, One Child project has been positive.
+The impact of the One Book, One Child project has been positive.
 The project has helped to improve literacy rates among children in Africa.
 It has also helped to promote a love of reading among children in Africa.
-The One Book, One Child project’s future is to continue to get more books distributed to more children.
+The One Book, One Child project’s future is to continue getting books to children.
 The project also plans to expand into schools in Africa.
-This project has the potential to change the lives of millions of children and to help Africa develop faster.
+This project can potentially change the lives of millions of children and help Africa develop faster.

-Donate To Support the Project
+Donate To Support The Project

 The most important thing people of Africa have learned through this project is that no knowledge is enough.
 Countries globally are moving forward, but African countries are being held back by several factors.
 However, initiatives like this one give hope that someday all of Africa will be able to participate in the global community on an equal footing.